How many times can a function be iterated?: Introduction

 \item \emph{Fixed point theorems}.
 If $f$ has a fixed point $x\in C$, then we can clearly iterate $f$ infinitely many times starting from $x$.
 So the most interesting case is when $f$ has no fixed point.
 Let us assume however that an infinite orbit exists.
 Then under general assumptions the $\omega$-limit of this orbit is a closed $f$-invariant set, hence a fixed point of $f$ as a function acting on the space of closed sets.
 In this way the existence of an infinite orbit is reduced to a fixed point problem.
 Unfortunately up to now this approach didn't work because it's difficult to find topological obstructions in the space of closed subsets.

 \item \emph{Dynamical systems}.
-On one hand our problem can be considered as a problem in discrete-time dynamical systems or in topological dynamics.
+On the one hand our problem can be considered as a problem in discrete-time dynamical systems or in topological dynamics.
 On the other hand, to our knowledge in all the literature the iterations are always well defined for the trivial reason that $C=X$, and the main questions concern their asymptotic behavior.
 Continuous-time dynamical systems are weakly related to our topic if we add the assumption that $f$ is homotopic to the identity.
 In this case indeed $f(x)$ could be interpreted as the position at time $t=1$ of a continuous trajectory which starts from $x$ at time $t=0$.
 If this is the case we could apply the classical tools for the study of flows, such as for example the Conley Index Theory (see \cite{MM}).
 However in general there is no flow which connects $x$ and $f(x)$, and for this reason we dismissed this approach as hopeless.
+One could argue that the construction known as ``suspension of a map'' (or ``the mapping torus'') describes how to turn a map on a space $X$ into a flow on a \emph{different} topological space $Y$, but this could at most provide trajectories in $Y$.

 \item \emph{Game Theory}.
 One of the main problems in game theory is the existence of equilibria.
-There are special stochastic games called quitting games \cite{s-v} for which the existence of approximate equilibria is equivalent to the existence of infinite orbits for suitable multi-valued functions.
-We skip the details for which we refer the interested reader to \cite{simon}.
-We just remark that it was the context of quitting games that led us to discover Example~\ref{ex:corr-main}. \end{itemize}
+Classical results in this field are usually proved by means of fixed point theorems (see for example the celebrated result by \textsc{J.\ Nash}~\cite{nash}).
+In Section~\ref{sec:games} we show that there are special stochastic games called quitting games for which the existence of approximate equilibria is equivalent to the existence of suitable \emph{non-stationary} orbits for some multi-valued functions.
+Unfortunately the counterexamples we present in this paper, one of which (Example~\ref{ex:corr-main}) was inspired by a game theoretic context, show that this equivalence doesn't lead to a simple proof of existence of equilibria. \end{itemize}

-Let us come now to an explicit example of question.
-If $C$ is an interval in $X=\R$, then $f$ admits always a fixed point.
+Let us come now to an explicit example of a question.
+Let us consider the case where $X=\R$, and $C$ is an interval.
+Our assumption on the behavior of $f$ at the boundary implies that $f(0)\geq 0$ and $f(1)\leq 1$, hence $f$ admits a fixed point because of the Intermediate Value Theorem.
 Therefore the simplest nontrivial problem in Discrete Viability Theory is probably the following one.

 \begin{pbm} Let $C$ be a compact and connected subset of $X= \R^{n}$.
 Let $f:C\to X= \R^{n}$ be a continuous function such that $f(x)\in C$ for every $x\in\partial C$.

 How many times can we iterate $f$ starting from a suitable $x\in C$? \end{pbm}